 What Is The Easiest Way To Install An Electrical Panel?

-Electrical Question: Can I feed a second sub-panel from the one I currently have in my home?
+Installing an Electrical Panel: Can I feed a second sub-panel from the one I currently have in my home?

 - I have one in my basement for the for the whole house, but would like one sub-panel for each floor.

 - If so, what is the best and easiest way to go about this?

 Background: Scott, a Handyman from Salt Lake City, Utah.